Beauty Is No Longer Enough

-Reduce disease: A diverse planting of native species will attract beneficial insects and be able to ward of insect pests and diseases far better than a mono-culture of a single plant.
-T
+Reduce disease: A diverse planting of native species will attract beneficial insects, and will be be able to ward off insect pests and diseases far better than a mono-culture of a single plant.

-Attract beneficial insects: Studies are showing that native beneficial insects require native plants for food, nectar and shelter.
+Attract beneficial insects: Studies show that native beneficial insects require native plants for food, nectar and shelter.
 They evolved here, with the native plants, and often do not ‘recognize’ a non-native plant.
+It’s important to plant native plants to support our native insects.

 Provide food for songbirds and butterflies: Native plants evolved to provide unique nutrition for our native songbirds.
 The berries that ripen throughout the season have the nutrition needed by birds for the activity at that time of year, whether they are nesting, migrating, or mating.
 Butterflies require two different kinds of food – nectar for adult butterflies and leaves to chew for the butterfly larvae (caterpillars).
 Many times they find the nectar on one kind of plant and the larval food on another.
 Native plants and butterflies evolved together to create a cycle that will fill all their needs.